cibseven-community-hub/cibseven-reactor/extension/eventbus/README.md

 # project-reactor eventbus

-The camunda-bpm-reactor extension relies heavily on the eventbus provided by projectreactor in version 2.0.8.
+The cibseven-reactor extension relies heavily on the eventbus provided by projectreactor in version 2.0.8.

 Unfortunately, with the new mjor release of projectreactor (3.x)